CristeaValentin/Digital-electronics-2/Project.md

-# GREENHOUSE MONITORING AND CONTROL SYSTEM
+# GREENHOUSE MONITORING AND CONTROL SYSTEM <br />"THE AUTOGARDENER 3000 👨‍🌾✂️🌳"

 ### Team members